 • You may want to audition singers, dancers, and musicians on a different day from the actors.

 • Invite directors, choreographers, the music/worship arts pastor, and any others to make casting decisions along with you.

-• Advertise audition information on posters and in the church bulletin.
+• Advertise audition information on posters, the church website, and in the church bulletin.

 • Have interested parties pick up script excerpts (kept in an accordion file by character class or name) from the church office in preparation for their audition.